chmaha/DebianProAudio/README.md

 ```
 Be sure to say 'yes' to removing conflicting packages.
 Reboot!
 It would also be wise to install a graph manager like qpwgraph to be able to make connections between apps and devices:

-In distros that use Ubuntu 22.10 or Debian 12 repos and higher:
+In distros that use Debian 12 (or Ubuntu 22.10) repos and higher:
 ```shell
 sudo apt install qpwgraph
 ```